Mobility budget 2026

 Previously, there was a requirement that employees had to have had a company car (or be eligible for one) for a certain period before opting for the mobility budget.
 This waiting period has been abolished, allowing employees to opt for the mobility budget immediately if they are eligible for a company car.

-How can I use the federal mobility budget?
+What can I spend the mobility budget on?

 Pillar 1: Eco-friendly company car